 The Cedar Hill Museum of History is a place for you to learn, discover, imagine, explore, engage and celebrate the history that is Cedar Hill.
-Enjoy exhibits, archival research center, oral histories, genealogy resources, topographic maps, education programs and materials, student loan kits, museum store, historic walking and discovery tours,
+Enjoy exhibits, archival the Cedar Hill Museum website and much more at the Cedar Hill Museum of History., oral histories, genealogy resources, topographic maps, education programs and materials, student loan kits, museum store, historic walking and discovery tours,

-Arrival of the railroad in 1882
+- Arrival of the railroad in 1882

-The 1932 First State Bank robbery by Raymond Hamilton, a sidekick of notorious bank robbers Bonnie and Clyde
+- The 1932 First State Bank robbery by Raymond Hamilton, a sidekick of notorious bank robbers Bonnie and Clyde